Virtual Account Creation

 Summary

-Create Virtual Accounts on demands, receive funds from customers via Virtual Account Number and get notification on Virtual Accounts usage.
+Create Virtual Accounts (VA) on demand, receive funds from customers via these accounts and get notification on its usage.

-Dedicated Virtual Accounts (DVAs) is a service that lets you create Nigerian virtual accounts for your customers.
-These accounts allow your customers to receive payment from their customers.
+Our Virtual Accounts service lets you create Nigerian account number for your customers which allow your customers to receive payment from their customers.

-When you create a Dedicated Virtual Account (DVA) for a customer, all bank transfers to that account will automatically be recorded as transactions from that customer.
+When you create a VA for a customer, all bank transfers to that account will automatically be recorded as transactions from that customer.

 Coverage